-The President of the United States of America for two consecutive terms (1801-1809) was the main author of the Declaration of Independence.
+Thomas Jefferson, the third President of the United States of America, served two consecutive terms (1801-1809) and was the main author of the Declaration of Independence.
 He was also a proponent of the separation of church and state and founded the University of Virginia.

 “Equality between people and individual well-being are now recognized as the only legitimate objective goals of a government,” Jefferson wrote to Korais in 1823.

 Exchange of groundbreaking ideas between Jefferson and Korais

 The two men met during Jefferson’s five-year stay in Paris (1784-1789).
 The American politician had the reputation of being a liberal and progressive man, sympathetic to those who fought for their freedom.

 Jefferson was well-educated and had repeatedly expressed his great admiration for the ancient Greeks.
 He had met with Korais several times and they soon developed a friendly relationship.

 Jefferson’s philhellenism convinced the Greek philologist that he was the right person to actually contribute to the cause of the struggling Greeks — even if he was living on the other side of the Atlantic.